 Your credit score plays a major role in your ability to secure a mortgage loan.
 Not only does it impact your initial qualification for a loan, but it also influences your interest rate, down payment requirements, and other terms of your mortgage.

-Are you considering buying a house and want to be sure your credit is ready?
+Are you considering buying a house, and making sure your credit is ready?
 Here’s what you need to know.

 If you’re planning to buy a home, your credit score will play a big part in the process.
 At the start, it will determine which loan options you can even consider as a homebuyer.
 While some loan types require minimum scores as high as 640 (conventional loans), others go down to 500 (some FHA loans).

-But more than this, your credit score will also impact the costs of your loan.
-This is because your credit score represents your level of risk to a mortgage lender.
+Your credit score will also impact the costs of your loan, because your credit score represents your level of risk to a mortgage lender.
 A higher score means you pay your bills on time and can be expected to repay your mortgage just the same.
 As a result, you’ll qualify for lower interest rates.

 If your score is low, however, that means you’re a risky bet for a lender.
-To compensate for the extra risk—that chance you don’t pay your loan or foreclose on the house—they’ll boost the interest rate to protect themselves.
+To compensate for the extra risk—that chance you won’t pay your loan or might foreclose on the house—they’ll boost the interest rate to protect themselves.